EECS150/asic_labs_fa21/lab1/spec.md

 #### Question 5: Makefile Targets

 1. Add a new make rule that will create a file called `foo.txt`.
 Make it also run the `output_name` rule.
-2. Name at least two ways that you could have the makefile regenerate the `output_name` target after its rule has been run
+2. Name at least two ways that you could have the makefile regenerate the `output_name` target after its rule has been run.

 ## Comparing Files

-One indispensable debugging technique is comparing text files.
-The tools generally behave as black boxes, so during debugging you will be comparing output files to prior output files, and relating that to changes in your input files.
+Comparing text files is another useful skill.
+The tools generally behave as black boxes, so comparing output files to prior output files is an important debugging technique.

 From the command lines, you can use `diff` to compare files: